Home > Short-Term Health Insurance > Iowa Short-Term Health Insurance

 When should I consider buying short-term health insurance in Iowa?

-Sometimes a short-term health insurance plan might be the least costly and most realistic option for stop-gap help paying for healthcare.
+Sometimes a short-term health insurance plan might be the least costly and most realistic option.
 For example:

 - If you missed open enrollment for ACA-compliant coverage and do not have a qualifying event that would trigger a special enrollment period.